-The STEM Team consists of the STEM coordinator, technology integration specialist and all teachers.
-The STEM coordinator and technology integration specialist work alongside teachers to plan and implement STEMcentric and project-based learning experiences integrating the International Standards of Technology Education (ISTE) in all content areas.
+The STEM Team consists of the STEM coordinator and teachers.
+The STEM coordinator works alongside teachers to plan and implement STEMcentric and project-based learning experiences integrating the International Standards of Technology Education (ISTE) in all content areas.
 The team also coaches teachers and staff to ensure that our AdvancED STEM Certified program is executed with fidelity.
 The STEM team coordinates and manages all activities in the Destination Innovation Lab.